 Advantages of using carbon resistors:

-- Carbon resistors can be made with resistance values ranging from few Ohms to several million ohms.
+- Carbon resistors can be made with resistance values ranging from a few Ohms to several million ohms.

 - They are quite cheap and compact.